Quickly identify your vulnerable applications using the Qualys Cloud Platform

 OpenSSL rates the severity of the vulnerability as HIGH, which means this vulnerability affects common configurations and is also likely to be exploitable.

-To help the security community during these challenging times, we are opening up free access to our industry-leading Qualys Cloud Platform that can help organizations inventory and scan all systems with vulnerable versions of OpenSSL.
+To help the security community during these challenging times, we are opening up free access to our industry-leading Enterprise TruRisk Platform that can help organizations inventory and scan all systems with vulnerable versions of OpenSSL.
 Our unified platform brings together Cybersecurity Asset Management, Vulnerability Management and Detection, Patch Management, Web Application Scanning and Custom Assesment and Remediation.

 Proactively scan your applications using techniques similar to the hackers' to find applications vulnerable to OpenSSL 3.x (CVE-2022-3786).

-Scans are done directly from the Qualys Cloud Platform, eliminating the need to install software or make network configuration changes, which means you can start scanning your websites in less than 30 minutes.
+Scans are done directly from the Enterprise TruRisk Platform, eliminating the need to install software or make network configuration changes, which means you can start scanning your websites in less than 30 minutes.

 Qualys researchers have created highly accurate tests that simulate common OpenSSL attacks to detect vulnerable applications without false positives.
 The team is constantly expanding its OpenSSL vulnerability detection logic and will update related signatures as needed.